lyp-deeplearning/computer-vision-inference-dev-kit-tutorials/car_detection_tutorial/step_1/Readme.md

 ```

-5. Then we are going to pull in the opencv.hpp file from the Intel OpenCV SDK.
-This will give us access to the optimized OpenCV functions that Intel provides.
+2. Include the opencv.hpp file for the Intel optimized OpenCV libraries included in the OpenVINO toolkit.

 ```cpp
 #include <opencv2/opencv.hpp>
 ```

+### main()

-6. Now we jump down to the main function.
-The first thing we need to do is to create an OpenCV video capture object that we will use to get image data.
-Then we need to tell that object where to get the data.
+1. First create an OpenCV video capture object that will be used to source the image data.
+Then open the image source.
+FLAGS_i is the command line parameter that tells the application the source of where the image.
+The source can be the path to an image file, the path to a video file, or "cam" for the USB camera.

 ```cpp
 cv::VideoCapture cap;